 I picked at my food and told Alma about the sports car, fancy cigarettes, and wallet I’d found.
-It belonged to Hilaire Charles Delacroix.
+It belonged to Hilaire Chaz Delacroix.
 She stopped me in mid-sentence.

 “You mean the crispy critter was our celebrity songwriter/poet recluse Chaz Delacroix?
 Oh no!”

-Alma waited on him regularly at the store and then started delivering boxes of food and wine to his bungalow, which was right off Caroline Street.
+Alma waited on him regularly at the store and then started delivering boxes of food, alcohol, and wine to his bungalow, which was right off Caroline Street.
 He tipped well.
-Chaz had also requested some gourmet items they didn’t usually carry—cornichons, Baba au Rhum in a tin, Cream Fraiche, and some dried herbs from Provence.
-They special ordered the items from Miami.
+Chaz had also requested some gourmet items they didn’t usually carry—cornichons, Baba au Rhum in a tin, Cream Fraiche, dried herbs from Provence… They special ordered the items from Miami.
 He was grateful and gave her mother a beautiful necklace made of Tahitian Wild River pearls.
-Her father received a cedar cigar box engraved with his initials, and he gave Alma a silk scarf.
+Her father received a cedar cigar box engraved with his initials, and he gave Alma a Hermes silk scarf.
 “I just can’t believe he’s dead.”